 MPTC = MATH PLACEMENT TEST C

-* Due to the wide variability in levels at which developmental mathematics courses are taught at various schools, students transferring in mathematics courses which appear to be equivalent to courses here at La Verne must to determine their mathematical aptitude and the correct level of course for them to be placed into.
+* Due to the wide variability in levels at which developmental mathematics courses are taught at various schools, students transferring in mathematics courses which appear to be equivalent to courses here at La Verne must complete either the SLATE or Qualtrics directed self-placement survey to determine their mathematical aptitude and the correct level of course for them to be placed into.
 For effective placement, students should enroll in a math course in the semester immediately following the test.
 If you have any questions regarding placement, please contact the Academic Success Center or the Chair of the Math Department.

 ** {Students who score 23-25 are also eligible to take College Algebra Competency Exam -- refer to Math Dept.}